jiangyuezhao05/jiangyuezhao05.github.io/_pages/about.md

 </p>

 <p>
-  My research interests lie at the intersection of Information Systems (IS) and Economics.
-More specifically, I employ statistical and econometric methods to empirically examine human–technology interactions through the lens of behavioral economics.
+  My research interests lie at the intersection of <strong>Information Systems (IS)</strong> and <strong>Economics</strong>.<br>More specifically, I employ statistical and econometric methods to empirically examine human–technology interactions through the lens of behavioral economics.
 </p>